-Girl Scout Samoa cookies turned into marshmallow pops.
+Girl Scout Samoa cookies turned into Samoa marshmallow pops, with caramel, coconut, and chocolate.

 My absolute favorite Girl Scout cookies are the Samoas.
 That coconut-caramel-chocolate blend is just perfection.
-Luckily, I have a cookie dealer living in my house, in the shape of an 8 year old Brownie.
+Luckily, I have a cookie dealer living in my house, in the shape of an 8 year old Brownie so I could make Samoa marshmallow pops.

 Here I turn the classic Samoa Girl Scout cookies into marshmallow pops.
 All the flavors, plus marshmallows.
 So even if you don’t have your own dealer, or your out of the Girl Scout cookie season, these will do until you get your hands on a box.